Skip to content

 Benefits of relationships

 Duplicated records waste storage, but more importantly, makes the database much harder to maintain.
-If the user changes their user name, you will have to update dozens or hundreds of records, a problem commonly known as an update anomaly in databases.
-You can avoid duplicate information by storing users and posts in separate collections and relating a user and their posts through a relationship.
+If the user changes their user name, you will have to update dozens or hundreds of records, a problem commonly known as an update anomaly in tablesDB.
+You can avoid duplicate information by storing users and posts in separate tables and relating a user and their posts through a relationship.

 Tradeoff